antoinecarme/odroid_xu4_data/README.md

 It is based on an Exynos SAMSUNG 5422 Octa Core CPU (2 GHz Cortex-A15 Quad Core CPU + 1.4 GHz Cortex-A7 Quad Core CPU) with Heterogeneous Multi-Processing (big.LITTLE).

-It is fully sdupported in the Linux Ecosystem (Debian friendly).
+It is fully supported in the Linux Ecosystem (Debian friendly).

 https://wiki.debian.org/ArmHardFloatPort